-So, there are clearly advantages and disadvantages around the purchase of an annuity.
+So, there are clearly advantages and disadvantages to the purchase of an annuity.

 As with all financial planning, it is essential that you make the right decisions for your particular position.
-It is therefore an area that needs careful consideration and we’re more than happy to talk through your options with you at any time.
+It is therefore an area that needs careful consideration and we’re more than happy to discuss your options with you at any time.

 This document is marketing material for a retail audience and does not constitute advice or recommendations.
 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.